SashaNullptr/wdt/README.md

 glog (google logging library) - use W*LOG macros so everything logged by WDT is always prefixed by "wdt>" which helps when embedded in another service

-Parts of Facebook's Folly open source library (as set in the CMakefile) Mostly conv, threadlocal and checksum support.
+Facebook's [Folly](https://github.com/facebook/folly) open source library.
+Should be installed on the local system.

 For encryption, the crypto lib part of openssl-1.x